Stay at Home Care for Elderly Parents

 06:04 Pamela D. Wilson: But each of these interactions presents an opportunity for conflict when you, as the caregiver, have a different expectation or a different idea of what the health care provider is to do for you or an elderly parent.
 How many times do providers follow through or forget to follow through?
 When I had my care management company, a significant part of the time with my staff was spent in following up to make sure that providers who said they were going to do something, did that something.
 Simple tasks like sending a prescription to the pharmacy, sending an order for blood work to a lab testing center, sending medical records to another doctor, working out insurance reimbursement issues.
 Many times, they went wrong.
 If you’re a caregiver, you know that these tasks are time-consuming and can easily take up several hours in a day.
 Sometimes while you’re at work.

 07:00 Pamela D. Wilson: So, all of this conflict.
 How do men and women resolve it differently?
 What do you think?
-One of the ideas around the challenges faced by caregivers that makes stay at home care for elderly parents a challenge and conflict is that the idea of teamwork.
+One of the ideas around the challenges faced by caregivers that makes stay at home care for elderly parents a challenge and conflict is the idea of teamwork.
 So, men play sports.
 They’re used to playing on teams.
 Those teams compete.
 And then after that game, what happens?
 You see men shaking hands and patting each other on the back and sometimes hugging each other.
-If you watch television, you see this on the football games where they have a lot on the line.
+If you watch television, you see this in the football games where they have a lot on the line.
 But a lot of these players, it’s amazing, they will fight like cats and dogs to win, and then all of a sudden, the game is over, and they’re friends.
 Many of these highly competitive male athletes are friends.

-07:48 Pamela D. Wilson: The research shows that men are more likely to make peace with their competitors after competition.
-Although, men may compete more aggressively, they get along better.
-Women, on the other hand, research shows that they don’t make peace quite as easily in highly competitive or high conflict situations.
+07:48 Pamela D. Wilson: The research shows that men are more likely to make peace with their competitors after the competition.
+Although men may compete more aggressively, they get along better.
+Women, on the other hand, research shows that they don’t make peace quite as easily in highly competitive or high-conflict situations.
 And we’ll continue to talk more about the differences between men and women and conflict in the second half of this show when we continue to talk about tips for stay at home care, and all of the challenges faced by caregivers caring for elderly parents in the home.

 08:24 Pamela D. Wilson: Up next, we have Dr. Christopher Johnson, Clinical Professor of Sociology at Texas State University.
 He is going to join us to talk about dementia care at home and in care communities, things that you should know.
 So the question is, how do we make sure that our loved ones with memory loss receive good care at home and in care communities?
 Help for caregivers and aging adults is on my website, www.PamelaDWilson.com, and in my Caring for Aging Parents caregiving blog on my website.
 This is Pamela D. Wilson on the Caring Generation, you’re with me live on the BBM Global Network Channel 100 and TuneIn Radio.
 Stay with me, we’ll be right back after this break.